-Banks and other financial institutions from countries such as China, Korea, Thailand, and Vietnam are increasingly investing in hydropower projects in Lao PDR.
-IFC wants to help interested banks improve their environmental and social management systems as well as develop and adopt environmental and social guidelines for their hydropower investments.
+Banks and other financial institutions from countries such as China, Thailand, and Vietnam are increasingly investing in cross-border hydropower projects in the Mekong region.
+IFC wants to help interested banks lower risk by improving their environmental and social management systems and adopting environmental and social guidelines for their hydropower investments.

 To achieve this, IFC has been organizing knowledge-sharing workshops on environmental and social risk management for banks investing in hydropower.
-For over two years, IFC has been working with the Thai Bankers’ Association to help Thai banks better manage financing risks, particularly for hydropower projects in the Mekong region.
+IFC works with the Thai Bankers’ Association to help Thai banks better manage financing risks, particularly for hydropower projects in the Mekong region through capacity-building trainings.

-Focus is on IFC’s Performance Standards that lay the foundation for Equator Principles.
-For example, Performance Standard 1 provides clients with guidance on how to identify overall risks and impacts, and is designed to help avoid, mitigate, and manage impacts as a way of doing business in a sustainable way.
+The IFC Performance Standards, which lay the foundation for the Equator Principles, help our clients improve the sustainability of their projects.
+For example, Performance Standard 1 provides clients with guidance on how to identify overall risks and impacts as a first step to mitigating and managing risk.

 Financial institutions that would like to learn more about the benefits of adopting environmental and social guidelines for hydropower investments can contact us.